railwayapp/docs/src/docs/reference/usage-limits.md

 <Image src="https://res.cloudinary.com/railway/image/upload/v1694775828/usage-limits_hzv9ee.png" alt="Usage Limits Modal" layout="responsive" width={1252} height={1150} />

-You can visit your [account usage page](https://railway.app/account/usage) to set the usage limits for your account.
-Once you click the <kbd>Set Usage Limits</kbd> button, you will see the modal above where you can set a <kbd>Custom email threshold</kbd> and a <kbd>Hard limit</kbd>.
+Visit your [account usage page](https://railway.app/account/usage) to set the usage limits.
+Once you click the <kbd>Set Usage Limits</kbd> button, you will see a modal above where you can set a <kbd>Custom email alert</kbd> and a <kbd>Hard limit</kbd>.

 <Banner variant="info">The link above takes you to the usage page for your personal account.
-If you want to set a usage limit for your team, you can use the account switcher in the top left corner of your dashboard to access the team's usage.</Banner>
+If you want to set a usage limit for your team, you can use the account switcher in the top left corner of your dashboard to access the team's usage page.</Banner>

 ## Custom email alert